ThomasCulotta/VGD16/README.md

 #### Core
 1. Sun
-  - [ ] Has a null object for each planet, asteroid field, and nebula that rotates for orbits
+  - [x] Has a null object for each planet, asteroid field, and nebula that rotates for orbits
 2. Planets
-  - [ ] Attached to sun null
+  - [x] Attached to sun null
-  - [ ] Also rotate
+  - [x] Also rotate
-  - [ ] Inside a box collider
+  - [x] Inside a sphere collider
   - [ ] Optional Trigger volume in planet's shadow
 3. Asteroid fields
   - [ ] Have trigger volume for stealth